SachinSAgrawal/Markdown-Cheatsheet/CHEATS.md

 Normal paragraph text. <br>
 New line.

-* List
-* List
+* List with *
-* List
+* List with *

-- List
+- List with -
-- List
+- List with -

++ List with +
-- List
++ List with +

-1. List
+1. Numbered List
-2. List
+2. Numbered List
-3. List
+3. Numbered List
+   - First nested list item
+     - Second nested list item

+@SachinSAgrawal and other people can be mentioned.

 `Inline code`